| Home | What's new on this site | About us | About employee ownership | Links | News | What we do |

 in partnership with

-The number of employee shareholders decreased again last year.
-It is lower today than it was ten years ago.
-There are currently 6.8 million employee shareholders in large companies.
-If we add one million employee shareholders in SMEs, the total number in Europe is only 7.8 million, compared to 8.3 million in 2011.
-The decrease in the number of employee shareholders affects all European countries, with the exception of Great Britain.
+In large companies, the number of employee shareholders is stagnating and has not managed to return to the level reached in 2011 (Graph 1).
+It is lower today than it was ten years ago, with 6.85 million employee shareholders now counted in large companies.
+If we add a million employee owners in SMEs, the total number in Europe is 7.9 million, compared with 8.2 million in 2011.

-Why are employee share plans and policies less and less effective in large companies?
-Because they remain national, while the employees of large companies are increasingly based outside their home country.
-This is the well-known phenomenon of job relocation.
+Because employee share plans and policies are becoming less and less effective in large companies.
+Because policies remain national, while the employees of large companies are increasingly based outside their home country.
+This is the well-known phenomenon of job relocation (Graph 4).

-Thus, overall, employee share ownership policies, because they remained national, have lost 30% of their effectiveness in a few years.
-This explains why recent legislative efforts in several countries (Pacte Law in France, fourfold increase of tax incentives in Germany) have not had any significant impact on employee share ownership in large companies.
+Employee share ownership policies, for example, have lost 30% of their effectiveness in just a few years because they remained national in scope.
+This explains why recent legislative efforts in several countries (Loi Pacte in France, fourfold increase in tax incentives in Germany) have had no significant impact on employee share ownership in large companies.

 Your comments